tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/API 文档/推送相关接口/推送接口_intl_en.md

 API service URLs correspond to service access points one to one.
 Please select the [service URL](https://intl.cloud.tencent.com/document/product/1024/38517) corresponding to the service access point of your application.

 **Feature**: Push API is the general term for all push APIs.
-Push API supports different push targets.
+Push API supports different push targets, as described below.
 All request parameters are JSON encapsulated and uploaded to the backend, which differentiates push targets based on the request parameters.
 If an error code is returned, see [Server-Side Error Codes](https://intl.cloud.tencent.com/document/product/1024/33763).

 ## Required Parameters